 Amélie Dubois is an artist living in Trois-Rivières, Quebec.
 She has worked as an artist for almost two decades in the domains of animation and visual effects.
 Her knowledge in the field led her to work as a visual effects artist in various post-production studios for television and film.
 Today Amélie is devoted to illustration.
 When she isn’t drawing she can be found walking her dog or playing guitar and signing songs.

 Andrea Blinick is an artist and an art educator with a passion for children’s literature.
 After graduating from the Ontario College of Art and Design with an illustration diploma, she went on to receive a Bachelor of Design through OCAD in conjunction with Thompson Rivers University and then pursued a Bachelor of Education at York University.
-Today Andrea lives in Toronto with her husband and two daughters, who often inspire the storytelling behind her art.
-Her first two picture books are Outside, You Notice and Sun in My Tummy.
-Andrea enjoys music, writing, comedy, travel, and making a mess on her art table.
+Her first picture book, Outside, You Notice, earned a starred review from Kirkus Reviews.
+Most recently she has published Sun in My Tummy and Serge the Snail Without a Shell.
+Andrea lives in Toronto with her husband and two daughters, who often inspire the storytelling behind her art.
+She enjoys music, writing, comedy, travel, and making a mess on her art table.